UBC-DSCI/dsci-100/README.md

 | Group project | 20 |
 | Three quizzes | 60 |

-> Due to the global pandemic, we will drop the lowest lecture worksheet grade, as well as the lowest tutoral worksheet grade.
-We still recommend students complete all assigned work for the course as they are critical for learning.
-This is dropping of the lowest lecture and tutorial worksheet grades is intended to help increase flexibility for students to help navigate challenges they face due to the global pandemic.

 ### Group project breakdown

 | Deliverable | Percent Grade |